cleskowsky/cleskowsky.github.io/reading.md

 - Sufficiently Advanced Magic, Book 1: I had to put this series down in book 2.
 It's like looking over the shoulder of somebody playing a video game like diablo and speaking out every thought and detail of ever mouse click.
 Over and over and over ...
 - Release It!
 2nd Edition
 - How to Avoid a Climate Disaster
+- Taming Thymeleaf: I liked it.
+Very practical guide to building a webapp from the frontend to backend with security and persistence using spring boot and related modules.
+Will be a good reference I'm thinking.

 ## Art of the Adept Series, Michael G Manning